 PyTorch (Facebook): PyTorch is Facebook’s offering to the pool of open-source neural network toolkits.
 Unlike TensorFlow, which was adapted to work with Python with the Keras release, PyTorch was designed from the start to work with the Python programming language, creating a more seamless programming experience with tools like pdb, or The Python Debugger.

 OpenAI: Open AI is a nonprofit, open-source research company dedicated to exploring the possibilities of AI.
 Their goal, which has found support from tech titans like Elon Musk, is to push AI as far forward as possible in the hopes that they (or someone using their open-source resources) will achieve safe and beneficial artificial general intelligence…an AI that can think and learn at the same level as humans.
+Generative AI has been a critical step.

 OpenAI Gym: OpenAI Gym was developed as a toolkit for training and testing reinforcement learning algorithms.
 The growing suite of simulated environments covers various physical use cases, both built-in and created by third parties.
 The toolkit allows developers to train reinforcement learning agents on standardized situations, allowing benchmarking and comparison of algorithms regardless of the library used (Tensorflow, PyTorch, etc.).